FudaWiki/fudawiki-files/newgames/devil-440.md

 # Goal
 The goal of a player during a round is to discard all of their cards in hand before other players could do the same.
 During the game, a player tries to get as few points as possible to stay in the game.

-Once a player accumulates a certain amount of points- 180 being the minimum, then the game ends, and the player with the least amount of points wins.
+Once a player reaches the target score, which is a certain amount of points (180 being the minimum), then the game ends, and the player with the least amount of points wins.

 # Setup
-First, players must agree to the amount of the goal score, either 270 points or 570 points.
+First, players must agree to the amount of the target score.

 Next, determine the first dealer.
 Each player draws a card from the face-down deck, and the player with the earliest month becomes the dealer.